ShibaTheDeveloper/shiba-utils/README.md

 Run in the terminal:
 `luarocks install shiba-utils`

+### Installation Notes
 - Works on **Linux**, **Windows** and **macOS**.
-- Automatically installs all modules and manages updates.
+- Automatically manages updates.

 ## Manual
 If you prefer **not to use LuaRocks**, you can install `shiba-utils` manually: